 La Republica said on Aug.
 27, 2022 the total owed to Peru in taxes is $7 billion with 100 companies accounting for 93%.
 Spain-based Telefonica owes about $1.4 billion.
 Telefonica Moviles (mobile services), Gasoducto Sur Peruano (Odebrecht-owned, in arbitration against Peru), Odebrecht Peru Ingenieria, Hunt Oil, Alicorp (owned by Romero), are in the group too.

-In 2021 Castillo took the unprecedented step of ratifying the chief of the tax agency, who had been named in May 2020.
+In 2021 Castillo took the unprecedented step of ratifying the chief of the tax agency, who had been named in May 2020 and has only worked at Sunat for the past decades, according to media reports.
 The official had replaced Claudia Suarez Gutierrez, named in 2018.
 Before that, she had been vice president of the Committee of Tax Matters of the National Society of Mining, Oil and Energy (SNMPE).

-The SNMPE was the only oil guild in Peru until 2013, when the Peruvian Society of Hydrocarbons (SPH), under Merino´s presidency, was created.
+The SNMPE was the only oil guild in Peru until 2013, when the Peruvian Society of Hydrocarbons (SPH), under former Cabinet Chief (2003) and former tax chief (2001-2003) Beatriz Merino as its first president, was created.
 Two SPH members are Camisea participants (Pluspetrol, TGP) and state oil Petroperu.
 SNMPE´s hydrocarbon-area members include Romero´s Primax and Spain´s Repsol.

 Gestion said Suarez replaced in 2018 Victor Shiguiyama Kobashigawa, in the post since the 2016 election of former Peruvian President Pedro-Pablo Kuczynski.
 Shiguiyama left Sunat´s direction after prosecutors added him to money laundering investigations, Gestion added.